Cray-HPE/docs-csm/install/index.md

    1. Next Topic

-   After completion of the firmware update with FAS, the CSM product stream has been fully installad and configured.
-Refer to the _HPE Cray EX Installation and Configuration Guide S-8001_, for other product streams to be installed and configured after CSM.
+   After completion of the firmware update with FAS, the CSM product stream has been fully installed and configured.
+Refer to the _HPE Cray EX Installation and Configuration Guide 1.5 S-8000_ for other product streams to be installed and configured after CSM.

    <a name="troubleshooting_installation"></a>